Football Practice - 08-06-14 - Photos by Geoff Thurner, Copyright 2014.

-Dave Schramm enters his third year as the offensive coordinator and quarterbacks coach for the Bulldogs.
+Dave Schramm enters his fourth year as the offensive coordinator and quarterbacks coach for the Bulldogs.
 He was hired on Jan.
 4, 2012.

-Carr won the 2013 Sammy Baugh Award as the nation's top passer, was named the Mountain West Offensive Player of the Year for the second-straight season, finished eighth in the Heisman voting and was named an All-American.
+Carr won the 2013 Sammy Baugh Award as the nation's top passer, was named the Mountain West Offensive Player of the Year for the second-straight season (2012 and 2013), finished eighth in the Heisman voting and was named an All-American.
 He led the nation in 10 of the 14 statistical categories a quarterback can be up for, including being the national leader in passing yards, touchdown passes and in total touchdowns responsible for against turnovers.
 Carr went on to be a second round draft pick of the Oakland Raiders and started every game for them as a rookie.

-Along with Carr's success, wide receiver Davante Adams shinned in the offense.
-He was named to eight different All-America teams in 2013 when his 24 touchdown receptions shattered the school and Mountain West records, was eight more than any other player in the nation had and went down as the fourth most in FBS history.
+Along with Carr's success, wide receivers Davante Adams and Josh Harper shinned in the offense.
+Adams was named to eight different All-America teams in 2013 when his 24 touchdown receptions shattered the school and Mountain West records, was eight more than any other player in the nation had that year and went down as the fourth most in FBS history.

-In addition to all the passing records set under Schramm, running back Robbie Rouse became Fresno State's all-time leading rusher in 2012, a year in which he ranked 14th nationally with 1,490 rushing yards and 18th with 148.1 all-purpose yards.
+Another player not lost on the star-studded resume of Schramm is running back Robbie Rouse.
+He became Fresno State's all-time leading rusher in 2012, a year in which he ranked 14th nationally with 1,490 rushing yards and 18th with 148.1 all-purpose yards.
 Rouse also caught 63 passes in his one season playing in Schramm's system.

-Schramm came to Fresno State after spending the previous seven seasons at Utah, where he assumed the roles of coaching the running backs, quarterbacks, tight ends and he also served as the recruiting coordinator and offensive coordinator throughout his tenure with the Utes.
+Schramm came to Fresno State after spending the previous seven seasons at Utah (2005-11), where he assumed the roles of coaching the running backs, quarterbacks, tight ends and he also served as the recruiting coordinator and offensive coordinator throughout his tenure with the Utes.

 He was the offensive coordinator for the Utes in 2009 and the co-offensive coordinator in 2010.
 Utah averaged 33.1 points per game that year under his direction and 29.1 in 2009.